TMT Acquisition Corp Announces - GuruFocus.com

-Maxim Group LLC is acting as the sole book-running manager for the offering.
-Revere Securities LLC is acting as a co-manager for the offering.
+Maxim Group LLC acted as the sole book-running manager for the offering.
+Revere Securities LLC acted as a co-manager for the offering.

-The Company has granted the underwriter a 45-day option to purchase up to 900,000 additional units at the initial public offering price to cover over-allotments, if any.
-The offering is expected to close on March 30, 2023, subject to customary closing conditions.

-A registration statement on Form S-1 (File No. 333-259879) (the “Registration Statement”) relating to the securities to be sold in the initial public offering was declared effective by the U.S. Securities and Exchange Commission (the “SEC”) on March 27, 2023.
-The offering is being made only by means of a prospectus.
-When available, copies of the prospectus relating to this offering may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, NY 10022, or by accessing the SEC’s website, www.sec.gov.
+A registration statement on Form S-1 (File No. 333-259879) (the “Registration Statement”) relating to the securities sold in the initial public offering was declared effective by the U.S. Securities and Exchange Commission (the “SEC”) on March 27, 2023.
+A final prospectus relating to this offering has been filed with the SEC.
+The offering was made only by means of a prospectus.
+Copies of the prospectus relating to this offering may be obtained from Maxim Group LLC, 300 Park Avenue, 16th Floor, New York, NY 10022, or by accessing the SEC’s website, www.sec.gov.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.